Where You Need to Watch the Blue Angels Fly Over San Francisco During Fleet Week

 Located near Ghirardelli Square, Aquatic Park has grassy fields where spectators can gather.
 The elevated terrain makes it easy to see the planes in the air.
 To get there, take the Powell-Hyde cable car to its final stop between Beach and Jefferson Streets.

 Top of the Mark

 Top of the Mark is a rooftop bar at the InterContinental Mark Hopkins Hotel on Nob Hill.
 It offers an elevated view that puts you almost parallel with the Blue Angels themselves.
-You must be willing to spend some money for this vantage point, since the bar can become quite busy during the show.
-Just take the 1 Muni bus line or the California Street cable car to get there.
+Take the 1 Muni bus line or the California Street cable car to get there.
+Note: Proof of COVID-19 vaccination and face masks are required, since Top of the Mark is an indoor establishment.

 Treasure Island offers an interesting perspective.
 Although it is farther away than most other locations, it provides an unobstructed view of the bay.
 To get to Treasure Island, take the 25 Muni bus.

 Coit Tower not only offers a wonderful view of the Blue Angels, but it also provides an impressive view of the city below.
 To get to Coit Tower, you can take the 39 Muni bus—or, if you're feeling brave, take the stairs.
-Buy tickets to the top of Coit Tower.

 Twin Peaks puts you 1,000 feet above sea level, giving you a full view of the Blue Angels, as well as the entire city.
 Arrive at Twin Peaks by taking the 33 or 37 Muni bus lines.

 The Blue Angels put on a show you should not miss.
 Finding the best vantage point will ensure you create an indelible memory at Fleet Week.